TunePat Amazon Music Converter

 TunePat Amazon Music Converter is available on both Windows and Mac computers, here we take the Mac version as an example to show you the detailed steps about how to download Amazon Music in MP3 or other widely-used formats.

 Step 1Select App or Webplayer Conversion Mode

 TunePat Amazon Music Converter provides users with the App and the Webplayer conversion mode to meet different needs.
-If you want to keep the perfect audio quality with Ultra HD, choose App mode, which proceed in 1X on Mac and 5X on Windows.
+If you want to keep the perfect audio quality with Ultra HD, choose App mode, which proceed in up to 5x speed.
 Or if you want higher conversion speeds, choose the Webplayer mode that supports 10X, and then you can get Amazon Music songs in HD.

 Log in to your account on the Amazon Music app or Amazon Music web player window later.

 Please find the content you want to convert in the Amazon Music app or Amazon Music web player windows.

 App mode: Two ways to parse the song.
 Directly drag and drop the cover of the target title to the Drag the music here box on the Home page of TunePat.
 Or copy the link of Amazon Music, paste it into the specified location, and click the "+" button to start parsing.

 Webplayer mode: Easier.
 Just open the music you want to convert directly in the Amazon Music web player window of TunePat and click the "Click to add" button to load.

 Then, you will see a pop-up window below showing all available titles of the current album or playlist.
 Click the "Add" button.